Pine Plains (town), New York: Medical

+Schools

+Pine Plains is the center of the Pine Plains Central School District.
+The district comprises parts or all of nine towns, spanning two counties; Ancram, Clermont, Gallatin & Livingston in Columbia County and Clinton, Milan, North East, Pine Plains & Stanford in Dutchess County.
+Roughly 800 students make up the student body as of 2024.
+Two of the three schools making up the district lay within the town of Pine Plains including Seymour Smith Intermediate Learning Center (Grades 3-5) and Stissing Mountain Jr/Sr High School.

 Transportation

 Wassaic station on Metro-North Railroad's Harlem Line is located 13 miles south of Pine Plains.
+The Rhinecliff Station on Amtrak's line is about 18 miles to the west.

 Culture

 From 1920 into the 1970s, Stissing Lake was the site of the Stissing Lake camps (boys' facilities on the east side, girls' on the west).
 There an adolescent, Jerry Herman, son of the owners, honed his musical skills during the 1940s, leading many years later to his Tony award-winning shows Hello, Dolly! and La Cage aux Folles, and other Broadway musicals such as the hit Mame.
 Pine Plains was the original home of Tri-Arts, located in the Carvel Theatre.

 Starting in 2016, talk of major renovations to a large town building started.
 The building would come to be known as Memorial Hall.
 Originally built in 1915 and serving as a theater for silent films, then as a first-run cinema, as well as vaudeville shows.
 In 1975 after the original foundation ran out of money, it was reconfigured into a number of different shops.
-Slated to be completed by 2020, the space will serve as a new performing arts center and theatre.
+With many changes and overhauls, Memorial Hall morphed into The Stissing Center, with continuing renovations as of 2023.

 In addition to several cattle farms, Pine Plains is also the home to many horse farms.
 Berkshire Stud farm which has had several horses race in the Kentucky Derby, including Audible who was foaled here in 2015.
 The former Briarcliff farms location is also home to the current Mashomack Polo club which has been home to many cup events throughout its history.